Tim Patrick Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Season Stats

-- Patrick has racked up 344 receiving yards (57.3 per game) and three touchdowns, hauling in 25 balls on 34 targets.

-- So far this season, 15.5% of the 219 passes thrown by his team have gone Patrick's way.
+- Patrick has been the target of 34 of his team's 219 passing attempts this season, or 15.5% of the target share.

-- Patrick (five red zone targets) has been the recipient of 17.2% of his team's 29 red zone pass attempts.
+- With five targets in the red zone this season, Patrick has been on the receiving end of 17.2% of his team's 29 red zone pass attempts.

-- The Broncos, who rank 21st in the NFL in points scored, have dropped back to pass 58.9% of the time while running the football 41.1% of the time.
+- The Broncos, who rank 21st in the NFL in points scored, have attempted a pass 58.9% of the time while running the football 41.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Patrick's matchup with the Browns.